 “Will we have enough room?
-I mean, I know you told Dr. Weir that we will be holding the wormhole open for only seconds, but will it be enough time to get a measureable amount of data though?”
+I mean, I know you told Dr. Weir that we will be holding the wormhole open for only seconds, but will it be enough time to get a measurable amount of data though?”
 Bates asked as he worked on his computer.
 Rodney tried not to bridle as he was questioned, but he paused as he took in the emotions the other man was feeling.
-Reluctant hope, fear and determination were surging through the soldier and the Guide nodded as the fear was pushed back so the determination was at the forefront.
+Reluctant hope, fear, and determination were surging through the soldier and the Guide nodded as the fear was pushed back so the determination was at the forefront.

 “We’ll have room.
-We’ll have more room than you think, so if you want to add some type of personal message, make sure to get with whomever is putting that together,” Rodney confirmed and put a graph on the main screen showing how much data they already had gathered and how much more they could send.
+We’ll have more room than you think, so if you want to add some type of personal message, make sure to get with whoever is putting that together,” Rodney confirmed and put a graph on the main screen showing how much data they already had gathered and how much more they could send.
 There were terabytes of room available.

 “Ford, that will be your job after you get me a wish list from all of the Teams,” John directed.
 He put words into actions and made sure to send his wish list over to his 2IC.
 The subtle ‘ding’ that came from the younger man’s laptop was confirmation that he had received it.

 “Yes, sir.
 I can do that.
 Any restrictions?”
 Ford asked carefully.

 Rodney looked up from his own computer and stared hard at his teammate.
 “My people know not to talk about anything sensitive, but someone is gonna be stupid.
 Please let me know if you think anyone lets anything slip.”